Shopify/js-buy-sdk/guide/index.md

 Once you have obtained a checkout URL, you can insert this URL into the DOM by your preferred method.

-> *Note:* The calls to both `shopClient.fetchProduct` and `shopClient.create` are *asynchronous*, meaning that
+> Note: The calls to both `shopClient.fetchProduct` and `shopClient.create` are *asynchronous*, meaning that
 > you will have to ensure that any attempt to render the checkoutURL occurs after both calls are completed.

 ## Managing a Cart with the JS Buy SDK

-The JavaScript Buy SDK provides several convenience methods for managing a local Cart object, and synchronize this cart with Shopify to obtain an accurate checkout link.
+The JavaScript Buy SDK provides several convenience methods for managing a local Cart object, and synchronizing this cart with Shopify to obtain an accurate checkout link.

 ### Initializing a cart